DomizianoScarcelli/spotify-recommender/slides.md

 - User-Based Collaborative Filtering;
 - Item-Based Collaborative Filtering;
 - Neural Network Approach:
-	- Implemented by using a Denoising Autoencoder developed by 	the 2nd place winners of the challenge.
+	- Implemented by using a Denoising Autoencoder developed by the 2nd place solution of the challenge.

 </v-clicks>
 ---